beta-ng/prompt-catalyst/coding/PyBECopilot.md

     ### Summary & Recommendation

-    - If your business is just starting and the expected concurrency is not massive, **Approach 1** can be implemented quickly.
-    - For a truly large-scale, high-concurrency flash sale, **Approach 2** is the industry standard.
-It perfectly solves the performance bottleneck through decoupling and asynchronicity and serves as a model for building highly resilient and available systems.
+    For a truly large-scale flash sale, **Approach 2** is the robust, industry-standard solution.

-    I would recommend **Approach 2** for long-term planning.
+    However, a core principle of excellent engineering is to **avoid premature optimization and over-engineering (YAGNI principle)**.
+Therefore, my recommendation depends on your current stage:

+    - **For businesses in early stages or with unproven massive concurrency needs:** I strongly recommend **Approach 1**.
+It is simpler to build and maintain, delivering value faster while being sufficient for moderate loads.
+This aligns with the **KISS** principle.
+    - **For established platforms with predictable, massive traffic spikes:** **Approach 2** is the necessary investment for long-term scalability and resilience.

+    Choose the simplest solution that meets your **current and near-future needs**, not hypothetical future extremes.
     ````

 - **Example 3 (Complex Request):**